 YHC Presents February Fine Arts Events

-YOUNG HARRIS, Ga. – Young Harris College invites the community to attend several fine arts events this month.
-Events include the Valentine’s Day Cabaret Fundraiser, the Theatre Mainstage performance of Oklahoma! by Rodgers and Hammerstein, the Mu Phi Epsilon Member Recital and an art exhibit featuring the works of Karen Schwartz.
-These events will be held on the Young Harris College campus, which is located at 1 College Street, Young Harris, Ga.
-30582.
+YOUNG HARRIS, Ga. — Young Harris College invites the community to attend upcoming Fine Arts events on the YHC campus, which is located at 1 College Street, Young Harris, Georgia 30582.

 For more information about the above events, please contact YHC Fine Arts at (706) 379-5182.

 Young Harris College is a private baccalaureate and master’s degree-granting institution located in the beautiful mountains of North Georgia.
 Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires, and empowers students through an education that purposefully integrates the liberal arts and professional studies.
 The College has four academic divisions: Fine Arts; Humanities; Mathematics, Science, and Technology; and Professional Studies.
 Approximately 1,400 students are enrolled in its undergraduate, Early College, and MAT programs.
 The College is an active member of the NCAA Division II and remains a fierce competitor.
 For more information, visit yhc.edu.